mdonkers/slim-prototype/vagrant_files/readme.md

 2) Build the virtual box.
 Use '--force' to overwrite an existing install.
 $ veewee vbox build 'debianbox'

-3) Validate that the box was created successfully.
+3) Validate that the box was created successfully. (ignore Chef as we don't install it)
 $ veewee vbox validate 'debianbox'

+4) Shutdown VM, login with vagrant / vagrant.

-4) Export the box (creates a '.box' file).
+5) Export the box (creates a '.box' file).
 $ vagrant basebox export 'debianbox'

-5) Import the box so that Vagrant can find it and can create instances.
+6) Import the box so that Vagrant can find it and can create instances.
 $ vagrant box add 'debianbox' 'debianbox.box'